jiminliang/jiminliang.github.io/content/highlights-cv/003-rsteller/index.md

 ✅ Proven effectiveness for VLM training
 ✅ Clear path for future scaling

 The dataset and code are publicly available to advance RS VLM research.
-For further details, please refer to the paper, it is publicly available at [arxiv.org/abs/2408.14744](https://arxiv.org/abs/2408.14744).
+For further details, please refer to the paper.
+This work has been publised in **ISPRS Journal of Photogrammetry and Remote Sensing**:

+Junyao Ge, Xu Zhang, Yang Zheng, Kaitai Guo, Jimin Liang*, [RSTeller: Scaling up visual language modeling in remote sensing with rich linguistic semantics from openly available data and large language models](https://www.sciencedirect.com/science/article/pii/S0924271625001832), ***ISPRS Journal of Photogrammetry and Remote Sensing***, 2025, 226: 146-163.
+IF: 10.6